zama-ai/concrete-ml/README.md

 **Concrete ML** is a Privacy-Preserving Machine Learning (PPML) open-source set of tools built on top of [Concrete](https://github.com/zama-ai/concrete) by [Zama](https://github.com/zama-ai).

-It simplifies the use of fully homomorphic encryption (FHE) for data scientists so that they can automatically turn machine learning models into their homomorphic equivalent, and use it without knowledge of cryptography.
+It simplifies the use of fully homomorphic encryption (FHE) for data scientists so that they can automatically turn machine learning models into their homomorphic equivalents, and use them without knowledge of cryptography.

 Concrete ML is designed with ease of use in mind.
-Data scientists can use models with APIs that are close to the frameworks they use, while additional options to those models allow them to run inference or training on encrypted data with FHE.
-Notably, the Concrete ML model classes are similar to those in scikit-learn and it is also possible to convert PyTorch models to FHE.
+Data scientists can use models with APIs that are close to the frameworks they already know well, while additional options to those models allow them to run inference or training on encrypted data with FHE.
+The Concrete ML model classes are similar to those in scikit-learn and it is also possible to convert PyTorch models to FHE.
 <br></br>

 ### Main features